 LLB students are only eligible to for exchange when at least six law courses (36 units) have been completed, including five 1000 level LAWs courses (36 units).

 JD students are eligible to exchange when a year of full-time study (48 units) has been completed.

-You are not eligible for 'OS-Help' loan for exchanges if you have less than 6 units remaining in your degree on your return.
-Speak to the LLB/JD student administration team if you have any questions.
+You are not eligible for OS-Help loan for your exchange if you have less than 6 units remaining in your degree on your return.
+Speak to the Student Administration team if you have any questions.